Services

 • Counsellors and other mental health practitioners working in a Higher Education context.
 I have more than a decade experience of working in this context as a Senior Counsellor, Supervisor, Student Counsellor and Mental Health Advisor.

-• Trainee counsellors, psychotherapists and counselling psychologists.
+• Trainee counsellors and psychotherapists.

 • Therapists and other front line workers based within the voluntary sector with particular experience of the women’s and refugee sectors.

-• I deliver engaging psycho-educational workshops on a range of topics that promote wellbeing and positive mental health for employees and employers.
-Topics include cultivating self-compassion, stress management and work-life balance.
 I have extensive experience of designing and delivering workshops and training on a range of topics related to wellbeing and mental health.
 This has included overseeing the development and delivery of workshops, courses and psychotherapeutic groups for students at Imperial College London.
 I have delivered bespoke training to a range of audiences throughout my career including NHS Staff, Metropolitan Police, Home Office and the staff working frontline within the voluntary sector.

 Please get in touch to enquire.